SimonCropp/MarkdownSnippets/readme.source.md

 Files are downloaded to `%temp%MarkdownSnippets` with a maximum of 100 files kept.

-You can also use `web-snippet:` to reference remote content where you want to target a specific snippet defined in that content.
+`web-snippet:` can be used to reference remote content where a specific snippet is defined in that content.

 	web-snippet: https://raw.githubusercontent.com/SimonCropp/MarkdownSnippets/main/src/Tests/DirectorySnippetExtractor/Case/code1.txt#snipPet